sam-a1a/EasyCircleFlags/README.md

 CircleFlag(countryCode = "us")
 ```

-All flags are loaded and cached automatically by Coil.
+All flags are loaded and cached automatically by Coil 3.
 You can use the composable inside `LazyColumn`, `Row`, or any Composable layout.

 ```kotlin